imp-nix/imp.lib/docs/src/guides/registry-modules.md

 }
 ```

-Automatic overlay collection from `__overlays` is not implemented.
-The declarations serve as documentation and require manual aggregation.
+Automatic overlay collection from `__overlays` in registry modules is not implemented.
+The declarations serve as documentation and require manual aggregation in `overlays.nix`.

 ## Limitations

-The mock-based input collection cannot handle all code patterns.
-Functions that eagerly evaluate expressions involving their arguments will fail.
-The collector uses `builtins.tryEval` and `builtins.deepSeq` to catch errors gracefully, returning empty inputs rather than crashing.

 Registry wrapper detection uses a heuristic: "takes `inputs`, not `config` or `pkgs`".
-A module taking both `inputs` and `config` won't be detected as a registry wrapper and its `__module` won't be extracted.
-Structure such modules to separate the input-receiving outer function from the config-receiving inner module.
+A function taking both `inputs` and `config` won't be detected as a registry wrapper.
+Structure such modules with a clear separation: the outer `__functor` receives `inputs`, the inner `__module` receives `config`.